-You can make your own scales with a coat-hanger and 2 bags to put the objects in.
-To weigh an object you need to balance it against a known mass.
+You could make your own scales with a coathanger and two bags to put objects in.
+Then to weigh an object you need to balance it against known masses.

-Handle the objects and try to estimate the weights.
+Handle the objects and try to estimate the masses.
 Then actually weigh them.
 Check your estimates.
 Ask for help in reading the scales if you need it.
 How close were your estimates?